mikeknapp/candy-machine/README.md

 ## Free for Personal, Non-Commercial Use.

 This software is entirely free for personal, non-commercial use.
-If you're using it in a business context or for commercial use (i.e. to make money from it), please contact me to arrange a license.
+If you're using it in a business context or for commercial use
+(i.e. to make money from it), please contact me to arrange a paid license.
 This will help support my development costs.

 ## How to Run on Windows